 What kitchen appliance do I need to make Blueberry Chaffles?

 Dash mini waffle might be the most popular small kitchen appliance on the planet right now.
-This mini waffle iron makes perfect 4-inch waffles, are quite affordable, and convenient.
+This mini waffle iron makes perfect 4-inch waffles, is quite affordable, and convenient.
 While you can use a regular waffle maker, almost all of the keto chaffle recipes you see online are for the Dash Mini Waffle maker, which makes one 4 inch chaffle at a time.
 If you don’t want to wait for the Dash Waffle Maker, check out best mini waffle makers for chaffles.

 Most recipes you find for Chaffles, whether sweet or savory, make two four-inch chaffles.